Last Updated on November 27, 2023 by Louisa

 The plot is well-developed, gradually unfolding as the characters grow and evolve throughout the story.

 12. The Love Hypothesis – Ali Hazelwood

-One of our favorite feel-good novels like The Deal is The Love Hypothesis by Ali Hazelwood.
+One of my favorite feel-good novels is The Love Hypothesis by Ali Hazelwood.
 Olive Smith is a third-year PH candidate who has always put her career first.